 Quality Improvement Summit

-Participants will gain insight into diabetes prevention and management, learn the benefits of a team-based approach to care, and understand the importance of setting an office protocol that supports practice improvement.
-An expert speaker will cover topics such as the importance of quality improvement (QI) and its impact on enhanced patient care, showcase key points of the prevention and management of diabetes, and illustrate how streamlining office procedures can make a positive impact on health outcomes as well as an improved work environment.
+During the 2018 Summit, participants gained insight into diabetes prevention and management, learned the benefits of a team-based approach to care, and understood the importance of setting an office protocol that supports practice improvement.
+An expert speaker covered topics such as the importance of quality improvement (QI) and its impact on enhanced patient care, showcased key points of the prevention and management of diabetes, and illustrated how streamlining office procedures can make a positive impact on health outcomes as well as an improved work environment.

 In addition, the selected practices are using the Ohio Academy of Family Physicians’ prevention and management of diabetes QI module that has been approved by the American Board of Family Medicine (ABFM) as an alternative Family Medicine Certification Performance Improvement (PI) activity for 20 PI points and by the American Academy of Family Physicians for 20 continuing medical education (CME) credits.

-- Identify up to four members of the care team to attend the Summit on Saturday, April 7, at the Hilton Columbus at Easton in Columbus.
-Attendance by a physician or team champion is required.
+- Identify up to four members of the care team to attend the Summit on April 7, 2018, at the Hilton Columbus at Easton in Columbus.
+Attendance by a physician or team champion was required.

 - Utilize the diabetes module to enter chart data, select a pathway of intervention (prevention or management of diabetes), and re-enter data after five months of protocol intervention.
 View a video tutorial on how to use the module.